 Blog

-How to Talk to Your Aging Parents About Finances
+How to Talk to Your Elderly Parent About Seeking Therapy

 How to Release Perfectionism in Middle Age

-We all know that perfectionism is the enemy of good, and yet so many people struggle with the desire to overachieve, perform well, and have everything under control.
+How to Release Perfectionism in Middle Age We all know that perfect is the enemy of good, and yet so many people struggle with the desire to overachieve, perform well, and have everything under control.
 There's nothing wrong with striving for excellence or having goals.
-Perfectionist behavior, however, makes it difficult to rest and enjoy the present moment.
-It also can impact relationships, self-esteem, and overall emotional...[ read more ]
+However maladaptive perfectionism can make it difficult to rest and enjoy the present moment.
+It...[ read more ]

 4601 Spicewood Springs Road Building 3, Suite 200